Explain why tears are salty?

 In detail, for those interested!

-Composition of tears
+Chemical composition of tears

-Role of salt in tears
+The importance of salt in eye functions

 Did you know?